mhotard/DataCleaning/README.md

 This repo contains:

 'README.md'
-'CODEBOOK.md' : explains the variables in the analysis 'run_analysis.R' : provides the script that pulls data from the UCI Datasets to create a tidy dataset
+'CODEBOOK.txt' : explains the variables in the analysis 'run_analysis.R' : provides the script that pulls data from the UCI Datasets to create a tidy dataset